arshemii/SeaX3DIMG/README.md

   * Modification of offset regression loss (why not including center voxel to the method?)
   * Modification of dimension and yaw loss
   * A strict check on objects to avoid in gtl for gtl[-1] == 0
+  * Why out of the boundary not be assigned to -2? why -1???
   * Modifying the architecture

 ### Architecture overview: